 The rows of bushes converged together letting the Estate stand centerpoint, it looked magnificent, several times bigger than our inn we had lodged at for two days.
 A friendly looking gentleman was waiting on the stairs for us with several other maids and servants lined up behind him.
 They went immediately to work upon our arrival, unloading our luggage.

-My father opened the carriage door, slipping in the refreshing air much to my delight, before taking confident steps out of the carriage.
+My father opened the carriage door, letting in the refreshing air much to my delight, before taking confident steps out of the carriage.
 Mom followed suit, gracefully grasping his outstretched hand and escorted herself down.
 It looked natural as the two of them now stood at attention before the servants.
 Then it was my turn.
-Like a sack of potatoes, my father grabbed me by the sides and lifted me down with a childlike plop.
-Wow.
+Like a sack of potatoes, my father grabbed me by the armpits and lifted me down with a childlike plop.
+Wow, I pouted in my mind.

 “Welcome back Lord Galen.
 I see that you are still in good health.”
 The butler-like man greeted, crow’s feet forming at the corners.